seomoz/qless-core/README.md

 of this as far as we can see it is that it's a good strategy for sandboxing any havoc that might occur when processing the job.

 However, apparently Ruby doesn't handle copy-on-write very well, and so there is a lot of overhead in not only system calls to fork a process, but also to load modules into memory.
 Other languages, however, may or may not suffer from this problem, but it's important to be aware of.

-Another project in the vein of Resque (in fact, it uses the same job structure), is [sidekiq](https://github.com/mperham/sidekiq), which uses threads in a master process to do work.
+Another project in the vein of Resque (in fact, it uses the same job structure) is [sidekiq](https://github.com/mperham/sidekiq), which uses threads in a master process to do work.
 The performance boost is substantial, not to mention the memory footprint.
 Most of this performance appears to be gained from the memory profile and not constantly allocating memory for every job.

 Ultimately, the choice is yours, but we thought it bore mentioning.

 Queue Popping Order
 -------------------
 Workers are allowed (and encouraged) to pop off of more than one queue.
 But then we get into the problem of what order they should be polled.
 Workers should support two modes of popping: ordered and round-robin.
 Consider queues `A`, `B`, and `C` with job counts:

 	A: 5
 	B: 2
 	C: 3

 In an ordered verion, the order in which the queues are specified has significance in the order in which jobs are popped.
 For example, if our queued were ordered `C, B, A` in the worker, we'd pop jobs off:

 	C, C, C, B, B, A, A, A, A, A

 In the round-robin implementation, a worker pops off a job from each queue as it progress through all queues:

 	C, B, A, C, B, A, C, A, A, A

 Internal Style Guide